-PO2: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+PO2: Design and create solutions for complex engineering problems by applying first principles of mathematics, natural sciences, and engineering sciences, supported by a review of research literature.

 PO3: Design solutions for complex engineering problems and design system componentsor processes that meet the specified needs with appropriate consideration forthe public health and safety, and the cultural, societal, and environmental considerations.